frispgames/frisp-ads-unity-asset/README.md

 # Frisp Ads
-Unity asset for handling iPhone ads - Currently only supports landscape orientation.
+Unity asset that provides the ability to serve iAd and admob ads.
+With iPhone devices it favours iAd over admob because iAd pays better and with Android devices only admob is supported.

+**Currently landscape is the only supported orientation.**

 ### Development